trouch/CreawsomeMod/README.md

 # CreawsomeMod for Cura
-***Now integrated in Cura official releases since Version 4.2, you will befefit from CreawsomeMod machine settings as long you have a Creality Printer.
+***Now integrated in Cura official releases since Version 4.2, you will benefit from CreawsomeMod machine settings as long you have a Creality Printer.
 This repo is kept as an history reference, issue tracker, and documentation.***

 * [Usage](#Usage)
 * [Known Issues](#Known-Issues)